Golden Agri Resources Ltd

 -

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports supporting its plasma smallholders by providing, access to high-yielding seeds and good-quality fertilisers.
-The company also ensures knowledge transfer and capacity building through regular training on good agricultural practices.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+The company provides plasma smallholders access to high-yielding seeds and good-quality fertilisers.
+It also ensures knowledge transfer and capacity building through regular training on Good Agricultural Practices.

 -

-72200 - The company reports that in 2021, over 72,200 plasma smallholders supplied about 20 per cent of its total intake of FFB.
+76900 - The company reports that in 2023, 76,900 plasma smallholders supplied about 19 per cent of the company's total intake of FFB, to whom the company provides access to high-yielding seeds and good-quality fertilisers.
 However, the information reported is not externally verified.

 -

-Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
+[Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
 The company also reports supporting the Independent Farmers Replanting Scheme (PSR) since its launch in 2014 which encourages independent smallholders to replant with better quality and higher-yielding seeds.
-It also gives farmers access to financing, helping them sustain their livelihoods during the four years it takes for the new seedlings to mature.
+The company is also working with major customers like MARS and Fuji Oil, where it focuses on upskilling independent smallholders from the Leuser Ecosystem area in Aceh and North Sumatra.
+The smallholders receive group coaching and individual support on good agricultural practices.

 -

-1505 - The company reports running a programme that assists independent smallholders in Riau and Sumatra in their journey toward sustainability.
-The company is currently supported by Mars and Fuji Oil in this programme and, as of the end of 2021, has reached out to 1,505 (of 4,000) targeted smallholders.
+7000 - The company reports running a programme that assists independent smallholders in Aceh and North Sumatra.
+The company is currently supported by Mars and Fuji Oil in this programme and, as of the end of 2023, the company has helped to upskill more than 7,000 independent smallholders.
 However, it is unclear if this figure represents all independent smallholders supported by the company under its different independent smallholder support programs.

 -